Crossfilterplus/crossfilterplus/README.md

 # crossfilterplus
 Wrapper over crossfilter to manipulate data easily.
 It is developer friendly in nature.
 **Crossfilterplus** is a npm module for exploring large multivariate datasets in the browser in a config driven manner.
-Since it is built over crossfilter, it could supports extremely fast (<30ms) interaction with coordinated views, even with datasets containing a million or more records; we built it to power analytics for Square Register, allowing merchants to slice and dice their payment history fluidly.
+Since it is built over crossfilter, it could supports extremely fast (<30ms) interaction with coordinated views, even with datasets containing a million or more records

 Want to learn more?
 [See the wiki.](https://github.com/fallacy321/crossfilterplus/wiki) Have a look at [home page](https://fallacy321.github.io/crossfilterplus/) for insights